 Age of Empires II is as close to perfection as it is possible for a real time strategy game to get.

-Another issue with Whig History is that it imposes an artificial, Western ideal of the future upon the historical narrative.
+Another issue with Whig history is that it imposes an artificial, Western ideal of the future upon the historical narrative.
 The idea that human society has been building towards one that prizes individual rights and freedoms rejects the validity of cultures in which the community is prized over the individual, or systems in which authoritarian rule is respected rather than derided.
-Furthermore, some historical societies were more egalitarian than many are today, such as the permissive attitude towards homosexuality in Ancient Greece.
+Furthermore, Whig history ignores the way in which certain societies had more permissive attitudes than the present, such as the acceptance of homosexual relationships in classical Greece, as well as the different directions in which these societies took their permissiveness, such as the way these homosexual relationships were typically between adult men and pubescent boys.
 This is a considerable lapse in the Whig narrative.

 This westernised view is at odds with the geographic spread of Age of Empires II‘s civilisations.
 Since the game’s high definition relaunch on Steam in 2013, new expansions (the latest released at the end of 2016, 17 years after the vanilla) have added African and southeast Asian factions to the game.
 For perhaps the first time ever, cultures like the Berbers and the Burmese are playable in a popular, mainstream video game.
 As a result, you might see a situation in which the Indians and the Vikings are forced to collaborate to take down the Ethiopians; players can therefore come to appreciate that these real-life civilisations did not exist within a vacuum.